adamyaxley/adamyaxley.github.io/_projects/pineapple.md

 ---
 # Background

 The Pineapple Game Engine was the result of my dissertation for my Bachelors degree at Warwick University.
 Since then, it has continued to live on as a hobbyist project.
 Originally it could be used to create small games and simulations that could run on Windows, Linux and Nintendo DS.
-Writing a game engine from scratch was _definitely_ my most valuable learning experience as a computer scientist.
+Writing a cross platform game engine completely from scratch was _definitely_ my most valuable learning experience as a computer scientist.

 # Dissertation Abstract